Web Hosting

 • You can create multiple variations of pages and content.

-• The platform is secure and supports role-based access and granular permissions, audit logs, SSO, two-factor authentication, a 256-bit content store, and more.
+• The platform is secure and supports role-based access and granular permissions, audit logs, SSO, two-factor authentication, and a 256-bit content store.
 It also integrates with third-party apps.

 Use cases: We recommend the platform for mid-size to large organizations—particularly in e-commerce, hospitality, and finance looking for a cloud-based, headless CMS that empowers editors to easily publish the same content across all channels.